One On One Sessions

 All clients are screened to ensure they are safe to exercise in a hydrotherapy pool.

 We will assess you on land and in the water then guide you through a series of appropriate exercises.
 We remain in the water with our clients at all times.
 A tailored program will be developed for each person and updated and reviewed as necessary.
-We encourage our clients to attend the pool independently and spend the time needed to ensure each person is confident and safe to do this.
+We encourage our clients to attend a pool independently and spend the time needed to ensure each person is confident and safe to do this.

 Things to be mindful of: